Message from the Director

 - About RIAM

 - Message from the Director

-The RIAM originated in 1951 by merging the Research Institute for Fluid Engineering founded in 1942 and Research Institute for Elasticity Engineering founded in 1943.
-Main scopes of the RIAM were to proceed fluid mechanics and mechanics of elasticity at that time.
-After several re-organizations, the RIAM has its current form in 2017.
-The RIAM consists of three divisions and three research centers.
-The three divisions (division of nuclear fusion dynamics, and division of renewable energy dynamics and division of earth environment dynamics) are devoting to creation of academic basis.
-The three research centers (advanced fusion research center, renewable energy center and center for oceanic and atmospheric research) are devoted to practical applications of the academic basis.
+RIAM originated in 1951 by merging Research Institute for Fluid Engineering founded in 1942 and Research Institute for Elasticity Engineering founded in 1943.
+Main scopes of RIAM were to proceed fluid mechanics and mechanics of elasticity at that time.
+After several re-organizations, RIAM has its current form in 2022.
+RIAM consists of three divisions and four research centers.
+The three divisions (Division of Nuclear Fusion Dynamics, and Division of Renewable Energy Dynamics and Division of Earth Environment Dynamics) are devoting to creation of academic basis.
+The four research centers (Advanced Fusion Research Center, Renewable Energy Center and Center for Oceanic and Atmospheric Research and Center for Ocean Plastic Studies as our first international research base) are devoted to practical applications of the academic basis.

 Director of the Research Institute for Applied Mechanics